 The Federal Trade Commission (FTC) reported from January to April 15 it has received more than 18,000 complaints regarding coronavirus-related scams with about $9 million in losses.

-The complaints include sellers claiming to have coronavirus prevention products with 17 companies receiving warning letters in the last two months from the FTC and Food and Drug Administration for selling unapproved and misbranded products.
+The complaints include sellers claiming to have COVID-19 prevention products with 17 companies receiving warning letters in the last two months from the FTC and Food and Drug Administration for selling unapproved and misbranded products.

 Small business owners also are falling victim to scammers as they try to apply for federal grants and loans.
 Criminals are using phishing email scams and other fraud, including claiming to be from the U.S. Small Business Administration, to gain confidential business and financial information.